You pay your supplier with your money, most likely in US dollars or euros.

 How Does Exchange Rate Affect Your Product Price?

 The exchange rate is embedded in the supplier’s quote to you.

-- Raise PriceWhen the exchange rate goes down, supplier may raise price, because they receive less money in Chinese Yuan.
+- They Raise Your Price.
+When the exchange rate goes down, your supplier may raise your product price, because otherwise, they’ll receive less money in Chinese Yuan/RMB.

 - They Won’t Say A Word.
 If the exchange rate swings the other way, your way, the supplier will receive more money in Chinese Yuan/RMB.
 In this case, they won’t say anything unless you bring up the topic to re-negotiate your current pricing.

 So what should you do to fully take advantage of the exchange rate change?

 You’ll need to pay attention to exchange rate fluctuations on a weekly or minimum monthly basis to understand exactly what’s going on.
 If you don’t monitor, you will miss out on the opportunity to re-negotiate your price.
 In fact, many people don’t even know when the exchange rate was in their favor.

 Ask more and you shall get more!
 When dealing with the suppliers you must face the fact that you don’t get what you deserve, you get what you negotiate!
 At the time of this writing, the US dollar is going strong against the Chinese Yuan.
 This is your opportunity to ask and go after that profit that belongs to you.